Detoxify your spa workplace – 4 steps

 The social and community lives of your team members can also affect their sense of connection and well-being.
 Extroverted team members will enjoy the camaraderie of the staff room, while more introverted ones will appreciate quiet spaces to recharge their batteries.

 Mainly, it’s about effectively being and effectively communicating.
 Don’t be afraid to tackle tough issues head-on, even if it feels painful.
 And don’t be surprised if it comes as a relief for your employees to open up about what’s bugging them.
 Nobody enjoys working in a toxic environment; they want a healthy workplace as much as you do.
 Do nothing and the problems will only get worse.
 But investing the time and effort can produce a healthier, happier, more productive operation for you, and a vastly enriched experience for your team and your clients.

-Published in Spa Canada July/August 2018
+Published as “Spa, heal thyself” in Spa Canada July/August 2018

 Vivienne O’Keeffe, CIBTAC, AAD, PEA, European-trained therapist and spa development consultant, is President of Spa Profits Consulting Inc. Active professionally in the spa industry from 1986, she specializes in turning wellness concepts into new spa developments and excels at creating authentic guest experiences within a sustainable, successful framework of quality operations.
 Vivienne also develops product lines, treatment plans and training programs.
 She is a member of ISPA, International Management Consultants Inc. and Spa Industry Association of Canada (for which she won an Outstanding Achievement Award in 2001, 2005 and 2012).